 Friedelin may have influence on estrogen activity.
-Friedelin, isolated from the plant, was used in the treatment of gout, syphilis, venereal disease and as an aphrodisiac.
+Friedelin, when people isolated it from the plant, can see use as a treatment for gout, syphilis, venereal disease, and as an aphrodisiac.
 Treatment of rats with this friedelin-rich fraction improved sexual behavior parameters, and estrogen activity as indicated by vaginal cornification, increase in uterine weight, and increase in serum estrogen.
-It is also demonstrated that isolated friedelin can have strong antioxidant activity in vitro, and liver protectant properties in vivo.
+This also demonstrates that friedelin isolate can have strong antioxidant activity in vitro, and liver protectant properties in vivo.

 Medicine and Research Largely Ignore Cannabis Root

 There is a renewed interest in the pharmacotherapy with cannabis flowers and their extracts, stems and leaves.
 The roots are however, still largely ignored in modernized medical practice.
 Roots treat variety of conditions including fever, gout, arthritis, joint pain and inflammation.